apache/cordova-app-harness/README.md

 *   Go to eclipse and got to new, other, android, android project from existing code.
 Navigate to CordovaAppHarness/platforms/android and then add the project
 *   Double click the  .xcodeproj file in CordovaAppHarnessNew/platforms/ios/
 *   You can now build the app harness from the ides or with cordova compile

-**Watch out**: Every time you run cordova prepare, you will replace the cordova.js file in the android and ios projects.
-So either remember to replace the cordova.js with cordova.android.js and cordova.ios.js respectively or make a small script.

 ##Using the app